dhercar/GDUM/README.md

-GDUM: Simultaneusly estimating community dissimilarity and uniqueness
+GDUM: Simultaneusly modelling community dissimilarity and uniqueness
 ================

 This repository contains the code associated with the manuscript